Nic-Wolf/Castlemind/designIdeas.md

 -Could first display castle mind title page with an image, then slide away to reveal generated game- board.
 Once you create new game, hints and movement bars will load/fade-in, there could be a sound to announce the start of the game.

+Animation Ideas:

+Animations should be handled in Angular